1. Eligibility for (re-)accreditation of a community language school

 Prior to applying for accreditation for the first time, a community language school must have operated successfully and independently for a minimum of 12 months.
 Schools will be asked to confirm this on the application form.

-In addition schools are required to provide a copy of their organisation’s Certificate of Incorporation or Registration to indicate that the community language school (or the organisation which runs the school) has been incorporated or registered with the relevant body before 31 December 2017.
+In addition schools are required to provide a copy of their organisation’s Certificate of Incorporation or Registration to indicate that the community language school (or the organisation which runs the school) has been incorporated or registered with the relevant body before 31 December of the year prior to submission of an application.

 (b) The community language school must be not-for-profit

-In order to be eligible for accreditation and therefore funding, the community language school must be not-for-profit (see Part C: School constitution, rules of the association or other governing documents).
+In order to be eligible for accreditation and therefore funding, the community language school must be not-for-profit (see the evidence section of this site).

 (c) The community language school must have a minimum of ten eligible students enrolled each year

-New community language schools applying for accreditation for the first time, and existing accredited community language schools seeking re-accreditation must have a minimum enrolment of ten school-aged students who are eligible for funding.
+New community language schools applying for accreditation for the first time, and existing accredited community language schools seeking re-accreditation or accreditation of a new campus must have a minimum enrolment of ten school-aged students who are eligible for funding.
 Where enrolments drop to below ten students in any funding year, a community language school will not be eligible to apply for funding in that year.

 Accreditation/re-accreditation for subsequent funding from the Department is language-specific.
 The Department assesses each community language school’s capacity to provide a high quality language program for each language the school may offer.
 Therefore, if a school wishes to claim per capita funding for more than one language it must seek and be granted accreditation by the Department.

-(g) All staff and volunteers, including all school committee members, must have a current Working with Children (WWC) Check or Victorian Institute of Teaching (VIT) registration
+(e) All staff and volunteers, including all school committee members, must have a current Working with Children (WWCC) Check or Victorian Institute of Teaching (VIT) registration

-Anyone engaging in ‘child-related work’ must apply for and pass the WWC Check under the Working with Children Act 2005.
-All community language school staff, volunteers and committee members, regardless of whether they have regular contact with students, must have current WWC Checks or VIT registration.
+Anyone engaging in ‘child-related work’ must apply for and pass the Working With Children Check under the Working with Children Act 2005.
+All community language school staff, volunteers and committee members, regardless of whether they have regular contact with students, must have current WWCCs or VIT registration.
 Copies of WWC Checks and VIT registration must be kept on file at the school.

 2. Circumstances in which accreditation or re-accreditation may be refused, suspended or revoked